laravel/docs/cache.md

 <a name="retrieving-items-from-the-cache"></a>
 ### Retrieving Items From The Cache

-The `get` method on the `Cache` facade is used to retrieve items from the cache.
+The `Cache` facade's `get` method is used to retrieve items from the cache.
 If the item does not exist in the cache, `null` will be returned.
 If you wish, you may pass a second argument to the `get` method specifying the default value you wish to be returned if the item doesn't exist:

     $value = Cache::get('key');